 Question: If I miss the deadline to withdraw, can the OMSCS advisors withdraw me from my course(s)?

-Question: What happens to my academic standing if I withdraw from the Fall 2019 term?
+Question: What happens to my academic standing if I withdraw from the Spring 2020 term?

-Answer: It is our understanding that if you withdraw from the Fall 2019 term, and you do not have any new grades that would change your status, then your academic standing from the previous term would carry over.
-Therefore, if you were on academic warning or academic probation after your last enrolled term, then this status would carry over to the Spring 2020 term (again, only if you withdraw from the Fall 2019 term and do not have any new grades to change your academic standing).
+Answer: It is our understanding that if you withdraw from the Spring 2020 term, and you do not have any new grades that would change your status, then your academic standing from the previous term would carry over.
+Therefore, if you were on academic warning or academic probation after your last enrolled term, then this status would carry over to the Summer 2020 term (again, only if you withdraw from the Spring 2020term and do not have any new grades to change your academic standing).

 Question: What happens to my access in Canvas and Piazza once I withdraw from a course(s)?